UTHealth-CCB/covid19_testnorm/README.md

 data

-This folder contains the full list of LOINC SARS CoV 2 lab tests (from https://loinc.org/sars-coronavirus-2/), and IVD testkits data (from https://loinc.org/sars-cov-2-and-covid-19/), and Covid19 lexicons file (mannually annotated from multi-sites data)
+This folder contains the full list of LOINC SARS CoV 2 lab tests (from https://loinc.org/sars-coronavirus-2/), and IVD testkits data (from https://loinc.org/sars-cov-2-and-covid-19/), and Covid19 lexicons file (mannually annotated from multi-sites data).

 templates